Mutham: Critical reception

 A critic from Sify wrote that "S.A.Chandrasekhar’s blend of tacky horror mixed with Alphonsa’s dance number in the jungle is all intolerable".
 Tulika from Rediff.com wrote that "As a film, Mutham is eminently forgettable.
 But at the technological level, it could turn out to be the trailblazer that changes the way films are shot in India".
 Malini Mannath of Chennai Online wrote that "But while they've [Hindi filmmakers] borrowed the main plot, they've worked on the script and added their own interesting touches.
 But Chandrasekhar has not been able to do that, with both his inspirations turning out to be just bad copies".
 Cinesouth wrote, "Tamil's first digital experimentation didn't have to turn out to be so pathetic".
+Yahoo wrote "Director S A Chandrasekar (father of actor Vijay) seems to think that a few girls in 'trendy' (read skimpy) clothes will cover the huge lapses in content.
+But alas!
+'Mutham' ends up as a film that does not do justice to either the 'love' or the 'suspense' genre!".